Scapigliatura: Revivals

 While official culture in Italy has often forgotten the Scapigliati, the movement has had several revivals: during the counter-cultural climate of the late 1960s many of their works were back in print and there were exhibitions dedicated to them, and again in the 1990s, when Tarchetti's Racconti Fantastici and Fosca were translated and published in the US by Lawrence Venuti as Fantastic Tales and Passion, respectively.
 Filmmaker Ettore Scola turned Tarchetti's Fosca into the film Passione d'Amore, which was released in 1982.
 Christine Donougher translated Camillo Boito's Senso and Other Stories in English in 1993.
-In 2005 Robert Caruso (Anglo-Italian rock singer and poet, not to be confused with the American film-director of commercials) translated Praga, Camerana and some of Tarchetti's poetry into English for the first time.
+In 2005 WP:BIO Robert Caruso (Anglo-Italian rock singer and poet, not to be confused with the American film-director of commercials) translated Praga, Camerana and some of Tarchetti's poetry into English for the first time.
 American composer Stephen Sondheim adapted Tarchetti's novel Fosca into Passion, a successful Broadway musical in 1994.